Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 The next step is for Bob to clone the bare repository, and then for Alice to set the origin in her repo to target the shared repo for pushes and pulls.

-1. Create a directory named "Bob" that's a sibling of your project directory and `cd` into the "Bob" directory:
+1. Create a directory named "Bob" that's a sibling of the project directory and `cd` into the "Bob" directory:

 	```bash
 	cd ..